Understanding HFO-1234ze and HFA-152a: A Formulato...

 • Long-term market presence is planned – HFO-1234ze’s environmental profile best positions products for evolving regulations

-• Your organization can invest in formulation optimization – The potential development complexity is acceptable, given the sustainability goals
+• Your organization can invest in formulation optimization – The potential development complexity is acceptable, with a stronger sustainability narrative around a low-GWP propellant for pMDIs

 Choose HFA-152a When:

-• Your facility has existing flammability management capabilities; HFA-152a is classified as a flammable propellant, requiring explosion-proof equipment, ventilation controls, and validated safety protocols for manufacturing and filling operations.
-Facilities already equipped with these controls can incorporate HFA-152a with lower incremental capital expenditure and reduced operational disruption.
+• Your facility has existing flammability management capabilities – HFA-152a is classified as a flammable propellant, necessitating explosion-proof equipment, ventilation controls, and validated safety protocols during manufacturing and filling operations.
+Facilities already equipped with these controls can incorporate HFA-152a at a lower incremental capital expenditure and with reduced operational disruption.

 • Device transfer is a priority – Its intermediate vapour pressure profile allows HFA-152a to deliver aerosol performance characteristics comparable to legacy propellants, often permitting reuse or minor modification of existing metering valves and actuator designs.
 This can minimize engineering redesign cycles and reduce regulatory bridging requirements for device equivalence.